 Baked Oatmeal Muffins are great for breakfast or a snack.
-The gluten-free recipe is made with bananas and chocolate chips, for a balance between sweet and healthy.
+The gluten-free recipe is made with bananas and chocolate chips, for a balance that includes sweet and healthy.
+The oatmeal muffin recipe is easy to make and the kids will love it just as much as the adults.

 I had a lot of fun making these baked oatmeal muffins with chocolate chips.
 I really want my son to eat oatmeal for breakfast, and he gets soooo tired of it, so my friend mentioned making oatmeal muffins for him so he doesn’t have to eat it every morning.